inductiva/inductiva/docs/introduction/computational_resources_overview.md

 ```

 Notice that, the simulation is picked almost immediately - no waiting time required - and
 selecting a more powerful machine greatly reduced the execution time.
+This simulation took 9m37s to complete.

 ### Conclusion
 By contrasting these two approaches, we can see how running the same simulation
-on a [dedicated machine group]() with a `c2-standard-30`machine took 9m37s, which is
+on a [dedicated machine group]() with a `c2-standard-30` reduces the execution time by 2.68 times.
-2.68 times less than on the [shared pool]().

 Whether your priority is cost-saving with shared resources or time-saving with
 dedicated power, you can optimize your simulation projects easily with the Inductiva API